Andrew Schneider (journalist): Early work and Pittsburgh Press

 Schneider attended the University of Maryland and University of Miami, researching technological hazards in graduate school.
 He entered journalism as a freelance photographer, covering the Vietnam War for Life, Newsweek and Time.
 Early in his career, Schneider worked for weekly newspapers in suburban Washington, D.C. and for the Associated Press in Concord, New Hampshire.

 He arrived at the Pittsburgh Press in 1984, as the paper's medical science writer.
-During his seven-year career at the Press, Schneider would be the recipient of two Pulitzer Prizes, shared with his colleagues, in back-to-back years.
+During his seven years at the Press, Schneider would be the recipient of two Pulitzer Prizes, shared with his colleagues, in back-to-back years.
 His first Pulitzer, 1986's Specialized Reporting prize shared with Mary Pat Flaherty, was for the series "The Challenge of a Miracle: Selling the Gift".
 Schneider and Flaherty began publishing the 13-article series in November 1985 after 10 months of investigation into the United States's kidney transplant system and its abuse by wealthy foreign nationals, who bypassed the long wait lists.

 The following year, the Press's investigation into the Federal Aviation Administration (FAA) and its pilot health screening practices, written by Schneider and Matthew Brelis, won the Pulitzer Prize for Public Service.
 The investigative series, entitled "Danger in the Cockpit", revealed that Federal Air Surgeon Frank Austin Jr. inadequately screened 250 airline pilots for debilitating and potentially fatal medical conditions, including alcohol and drug issues, allowing them to continue operating aircraft, according to Schneider.
 The investigation led to "significant reforms" by the FAA, including the firing and replacement of Austin.

+In 1990, he and Lee Bowman of the Press won the Raymond Clapper Memorial Award for a series on Red Cross disaster aid.